iamtheyammer/pie-whack-a-mole/aboutUs.md

 **[Anmol Sandhu](https://github.com/AnmolRattanSingh)**
 Software
-Anmol is a software engineer at Olin College.
-He mainly worked on the website for the arcade game display and added features like player name input, game timer and a leaderboard.
+Anmol is a software engineering student at Olin College.
+He mainly worked on the website for the arcade game display and added features like player name input, the game timer and the leaderboard.
 He learned a lot about web-sockets, PySerial and React.
 He also learned a lot about integrating software with electrical and managing game state.

 <div style="height:30px;width:100%;display:inline-block"></div>

 ### Individual Learning Goals

 - Tyler:
     1. Utilizing the sprint format for rapid prototyping and idea generation
     2. Deciding the extent of sprints based on overall timeline.